 Running over 80,000 computer cores 24 hours a day produces a lot of heat.
-In fact, Raijin runs at 95 degrees C, requiring constant cooling.
-Free cooling involves taking advantage of the outside air temperature to eliminate the need for noisy, expensive and energy-consuming chillers.
+In fact, Raijin runs at 95 degrees Celsius, requiring constant cooling.
+Free cooling is a system that uses the outside air temperature to eliminate the need for noisy, expensive and energy-consuming chillers.
 Fans are a crucial part of the system, by dissipating the heat produced by the computer through a series of radiators.

-The NCI Data Centre equipment racks are installed such that heat generated from the computers is sandwiched within a ‘hot aisle’ corridor between two rows of racks.
+The Data Centre equipment racks are installed so that heat generated from the computers is sandwiched within a ‘hot aisle’ corridor between two rows of racks.
 The hot air is then drawn over cool water radiators and the heat is transferred to the water.
-The newly cooled air can then be drawn back through the Data Centre to continue the cooling process.
+The newly cooled air is then drawn back into the Data Centre to continue the cooling process.